 Tsinghua’s ”global research reputation,” a measure based on surveys of researchers in a particular field, was #16 in the world, a respectable but not outstanding number.
 MIT remained #1 in that category, followed by UC Berkeley, Stanford, and Caltech.

 The same pattern applies to the other Chinese universities in the engineering top 10.
 Zhejiang University, #4 on the final list, was third in total publications but #110 in global research reputation.
 Harbin Institute of Technology, the seventh-best engineering school according to US News, was #2 in total citations and #4 in total publications, but #130 and #157 in reputation and publications among the 10% most cited, respectively.

 The quantity explanation shows that these universities still have a long way to go to match the prestige of their counterparts in the US.
 The US News data show, for example, that Chinese universities attract far fewer staff from abroad than American ones.

 This is not to suggest the US News subject rankings don’t have merits.
 Any such ranking is bound to have issues and trade-offs.
-And US News has taken measures to mitigate problems: In the explanation of its methodology, Tsinghua and other Chinese universities also had a high number—not percentage—of frequently cited papers, which helped them earn their score.
+And US News has taken measures to mitigate problems: In the explanation of its methodology, it says that it reduced the effect of “skewed” indicators, so that a crazy high score in one category couldn’t on its own move the needle significantly.
+Tsinghua and other Chinese universities also had a high number—not percentage—of frequently cited papers, which helped them earn their score.